 Whether it is the team spirit that emanates from the open kitchen, the low-key atmosphere or the hearty yet refined Indian dishes, Thali is a cosy and friendly place to enjoy and share.

 - No bookings.

 - Come early (the kitchen opens at 5pm) to ensure a table and to enjoy the lovely outdoor seating in the courtyard with one of the signature cocktails.
 The chili-tequila mojito is worth trying as well as the Whiskey Sour.
 The non-alcoholic lassis are always excellent.

 Liam Tomlin is taking his method one step further.
 The chef has the rare ability to spot talents and give them room to grow.
-This is how he has been able to successfully expand his brand from one restaurant on Bree Street into seven of the best places to eat in Cape Town (and now even one in Barcelona), each with its own vibe, cuisine and style; all of them with the same attention to details and research for excellence.
+This is how he has been able to successfully expand his brand from one restaurant on Bree Street into four (and soon five, stay tuned!) of the best places to eat in Cape Town (and now even one in Barcelona), each with its own decor and atmosphere, gastronomy and style; all of them with the same attention to details and research for excellence.
 When many restaurants are closing because of the pandemic, the Chefs Warehouse is becoming a brand, setting up an internship program to allow young adults who cannot afford cooking schools to develop themselves and get a future in the food industry, giving back to the community.
 We are already looking forward to coming back to our favourite restaurants, and experiencing Liam’s new concepts and seeing what this future generation of chefs will get cooking!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.